The Mighty B!: Voice cast

 Former SNL cast member Amy Poehler voices Bessie Higgenbottom, a 9¾-year-old Honeybee scout.
 Poehler describes her as "superoptimistic and a super spaz" and "a bit bossy, but with good intentions".
 She is based on a character Poehler had played during her time at improvisational comedy troupes Second City and Upright Citizens Brigade, but also girls Poehler looked up to when she was younger, which she called "the leaders".
 Poehler provides the voice of Bessie only, but for the episode "Boston Beean", she provided the voice of Sissy Sullivan, a Honeybee scout from Boston whose voice sounded exactly like Bessie's.
 Dee Bradley Baker voices Happy, Bessie's dog which she found at the harbor in the first episode "So Happy Together".
 Andy Richter voices Ben Higgenbottom, Bessie's younger brother.
 Richter is also the voice of Mort on another Nick show The Penguins of Madagascar.
 Richter talked about The Mighty B!, quoting: "[...] another dream come true, to be able to do cartoon voices!
 And, also, to get to do cartoon voices for [Ben and Mort] two really funny, cool cartoons that my kids love and that I'm proud to have them love.
 It's pretty great."
 Dannah Feinglass voices Penny, Bessie's sidekick.
 Feinglass is also a writer for the show.
 Grey DeLisle voices Portia Gibbons, a Honeybee scout, Megan Cavanagh voices Hilary Higgenbottom, Bessie and Ben's single mother, and Jessica DiCicco voices Gwen, Portia's best friend.

 In addition to the main cast, Sarah Thyre, Kenan Thompson, Matt Besser, Keone Young, Jessica Chaffin and Kevin Michael Richardson voice supporting characters.
-Guest stars that have appeared on the show include Jill Talley, Jackée Harry, Rob Corddry, John Ross Bowie, Brian Posehn, Zachary Gordon, Paul Butcher, Niecy Nash, Maya Rudolph (another SNL veteran), Dan Schneider, Audrey Wasilewski, and Mike O'Malley.
+Guest stars that have appeared on the show include Jill Talley, Jackée Harry, Rob Corddry, John Ross Bowie, Brian Posehn, Zachary Gordon, Paul Butcher, Niecy Nash, Maya Rudolph, Dan Schneider, Audrey Wasilewski, and Mike O'Malley.
 Poehler's then husband, Will Arnett, also guest starred on the show, in the episode "Tour D'Alcatraz" as Captain Stonewall.